-If you're worried about updating your Mac to macOS High Sierra (perhaps due to incompatible software) or if you're testing out the beta version of macOS Mojave and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.
+If you're testing out the beta version of macOS Mojave and don't want to risk messing up your system, or just worried about updating your Mac to macOS High Sierra (perhaps due to incompatible software), you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.

 Installing the Mac operating system on an external drive is the safest way to get a good look at a new OS without changing anything on your Mac.
 It'll leave your current configuration intact and allow you to play around with High Sierra or the Mojave beta.
 (Elsewhere we've explained how to install a macOS beta.)

 In this tutorial we explain how to run macOS from a external drive.

 What you need

 You'll want to use a fast drive if you can - Thunderbolt drives are comparable to the internal drives on a Mac so it's worth investing in a Thunderbolt drive if this is practical.
 If not, at least make sure that you opt for flash storage.

 That drive will need at least 12GB of space, but more is recommended.